-In my Doisy-Daëne profile I draw some parallels between the division of the Doisy vineyard, which happened some time during the first few decades of the 19th century, and more famously cleaved left-bank estates such as Pichon-Baron and Pichon-Lalande, as well as the Léoville trio, Léoville-Las-Cases, Léoville-Poyferré and Léoville-Barton.
+In my profile of Château Doisy-Daëne I draw some parallels between the division of the Doisy vineyard, which happened some time during the first few decades of the 19th century, and more famously cleaved left-bank estates such as Château Pichon-Baron and Château Pichon-Lalande, as well as the Léoville trio, Château Léoville-Las-Cases, Château Léoville-Poyferré and Château Léoville-Barton.
 In such cases it is not unusual to find the offspring devoid of a grand château (although certainly the rule is not unbreakable – it is certainly true in the case of the Léovilles, but not the Pichons!), and indeed it seems true with the Doisy estates as well.

-There is certainly no such grandeur to be found at Doisy-Daëne, and searching for the château of Château Doisy-Védrines some years ago I concluded the same was true here.
-Having located the estate – the large roadside sign is something of a clue – I circled it in the hunt for the château the existence of which I thought inevitable.
+There is certainly no such grandeur to be found at Château Doisy-Daëne, and searching for the château of Château Doisy-Védrines some years ago I concluded the same was true here.
+Having located the estate – the large sign at the side of the road is something of a clue – I circled it in the hunt for the château, the existence of which I thought inevitable.
 But my investigation drew a blank.
 Perhaps, I thought to myself, the property had never been blessed with any such residence?Please log in to continue reading: